99gek/99gek/README.md

 # 💫 About Me:
-Freelance Junior Front-End Web Developer.
+Freelance Front-End Web Developer.
 Ex-Freelance Graphic Designer and Illustrator.
 Experienced in Linux and UNIX-based Systems.
-Jack of lots of trades, Fortunately master of some.
+Jack of all trades, Fortunately master of some.

 ## 💻 Tech Stack: